tarrball/substrate-front-end-angular-template/README.md

 🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧

-Currently, there are several components copied over (Account Selector, Balances, Block Number, Metadata, Node Info), but there are lots of TODO's sprinkled throughout, and duplicated code here and there.
+Currently, there are several working components (Account Selector, Balances, Block Number, Events, Metadata, Node Info, Transfer), but there are lots of TODO's sprinkled throughout, and duplicated code here and there.